aistabci/abci-docs/en/docs/tips/spack.md

     We tested Spack on Feb 3rd 2020, and we used Spack 0.13.3 which was the latest version at that time.

 !!! caution
+    Spack is a tool for introducing software for HPC packaged in a proprietary package format and is not compatible with packages provided by Linux distributions.
+Therefore, it cannot be used as a replacement for commands like yum, and apt.

+!!! caution
     Spack installs software under a directory where Spack was installed.
     Manage software installed by Sapck by yourself, for example, by uninstalling unused software, because Spack consumes large amount of disk space if you install many software.